Save on your bill

 COOLmob - A community project offering walk-through home energy and water audits in Darwin, Palmerston and Katherine.

-desertSMART COOLmob - A community project offering home water audits in Alice Springs and Tennant Creek.
+desertSMART COOLmob - A community organisation offering a range of projects in Alice Springs and Tennant Creek.

 Central Australia Waterwise Rebate Scheme (Department of Land Resource Management) - An Alice Springs program providing rebates for specific water saving products and plumbing services.

-Alice Solar City - This project aims to empower the community to become energy champions through improved awareness, energy efficiency measures, solar energy technology and smart electricity metering and tariffs.
+Alice Solar City - This project has empowered the community to become energy champions through improved awareness, energy efficiency measures, solar energy technology and smart electricity metering.

 savewater!® Alliance Inc - National website portal providing information on water conservation.